+Discussion

+Examples include first name, last name, address, driver’s license, and voter registration number and other personally identifiable information (PII).
+This requirement applies to the voting system itself, as the voting system cannot prevent a voter from self-identifying within write-in fields or other areas of the ballot.

+Related requirements: 11.1-B – Voter information in log files

-- The voting system does not contain nor produce records, notifications, information about the voter, or other election artifacts that can be used to associate the voter’s identity with the voter’s intent, choices, or selections.
+10.2 - The voting system does not contain nor produce records, notifications, information about the voter, or other election artifacts that can be used to associate the voter’s identity with the voter’s intent, choices, or selections.

-– Voter associations
+10.2.1 – Voter associations